Counting friezes in type D_n: Friezes of type

+\emph{Step 1.} Include in $T_0$ all arcs of weight $1$ that are not incident to the puncture.
+Any such arc cuts $\mathcal{P}_n$ into a smaller punctured polygon an a smaller unpunctured polygon.
+The latter defines a smaller frieze of type $A$, and by the results of \cite{ConCox73} (see Theorem \ref{theo::ConCox}), it contains a unique triangulation of arcs with weight $1$.
+Thus, by adding all these arcs in $T_0$, we obtain a smaller punctured disc to which are glued unpunctured discs, each with a triangulation of $1$'s.

+\emph{Step 2.} Add in $T_0$ all arcs (notched or not) from the boundary to the puncture which have weight $1$.
+By the following Lemma, proved by Hugh Thomas in an appendix to \cite[Proposition A.2]{BM09}, either we add no arcs in Step 2, or we add enough arcs to make $T_0$ into a triangulation:

-The following statement was proved by Hugh Thomas in an appendix to \cite[Proposition A.2]{BM09}. \begin{lemma} If one of the arcs of a frieze of type $D_n$ incident with the puncture has weight $1$, then the frieze contains a triangulation of arcs of weight $1$.
+\begin{lemma} If one of the arcs of a frieze of type $D_n$ incident with the puncture has weight $1$, then the frieze contains a triangulation of arcs of weight $1$.
 In particular, if one of the arcs of $T_0$ incident with the puncture has weight $1$, then all arcs of $T_0$ have weight $1$. \end{lemma} \begin{proof}{Assume that an arc of a frieze of type $D_n$ incident with the puncture has weight $1$.
 Then all the arcs compatible with this one form a frieze of type $A_{n-1}$; in particular, by \cite{ConCox73}, there is a triangulation consisting of arcs of weight $1$. } \end{proof}

+\emph{Step 3} Add all un-notched arcs compatible with the ones already there and connecting marked points on the boundary to the puncture.

+Then $T_0$ is a well-defined triangulation which satisfies conditions (1) and (2) of Proposition \ref{prop::description}.
+Moreover, the arcs added in step 1 cut $T_0$ into smaller unpunctured triangulated discs and one ``central'' punctured triangulated disc.
+If we cut away all unpunctured disc, we are left with a triangulation of a punctured disc $\mathcal{P}_m$ (with $m\geq 2$, since arcs with their endpoints on the boundary never cut out a monogon) on which all arcs having their endpoints on the boundary have weight $\geq 2$.
+Thus we are in the situation of the following Lemma: